qchenevier/MBA_memoire/doc/reaction_organization.md

 Beware of the assumption:
 **We've reached the limit of how far we can automate our operational processes.** In the past, automation worked best for standardized repetitive tasks.
 It also allows you to radically redesign the way your company operates.
 Beyond just replacing workers, new technologies can augment their activities or free them to do more fulfilling work [@WESTERMAN2015].

+**What Types of Operational Changes Do You Expect?** New technologies can significantly change the current products and services delivered to customers.
+Digital technologies can enable changes to business processes.
+Business processes can be classified as operational, support and management, but the typical focus of digital transformation initiatives is on operational processes.
+A company must define their processes and assess which of them will be affected by digital transformation [@Hess2016].

 **Process digitization:** Companies historically have used automation to make processes more efficient and scalable.
 Automation can enable companies to refocus their people on more strategic tasks.
 ERP for example centralize the HR function, allowing economies of scale through self-service while freeing HR people.
 It also creates streams of data that can be useful in later data mining efforts.
 New technologies are extending this trend of gaining benefits beyond efficiency: automated plants reduce labor requirements, improve product quality and enhance environmental, health, and safety performance.
 Going digital can also help reducing the product development lifecycle [@Westerman2011].